Bingxin-Lao/Bingxin-Lao.github.io/index.md

 layout: default
 ---

 Welcome to Bingxin Lao's homepage!
 I am a theoretical physicist, expecially interested in high energy theory.
+My whole academic career will be recorded in this homepage.

 ## Features
 - Minimal, clean design